JatinVira/duckietown_contrib/DB21/sensors.md

 ## Sensors - Introduction

-What are Sensors?
+What are sensors?
 And why do we need them?

 Sensors are devices that detect and respond to some type of input from the physical environment.
 They convert the physical quantity into an electrical signal that can be read by an observer or by an instrument.

 In the context of robotics, sensors are used to perceive the environment and provide feedback to the robot.
 They help the robot to understand its surroundings, make decisions, and interact with the environment.

 Let's take a simple example from our real world.
 Imagine that you are walking in a dark room and you want to find the light switch.
 You use your sense of touch to feel the wall and find the switch.
 In this example, your sense of touch is acting as a sensor that helps you to perceive the environment and interact with it.

-Let's proceed to understand the various sensors equipped on the Duckiebot DB21 robot.
+Let's proceed to understand the various sensors equipped on the Duckiebot DB21J robot.

 ---

-## Sensors on Duckiebot DB21
+## Sensors on Duckiebot DB21J

 ### Camera

 #### Description

-The Duckiebot DB21 is equipped with a Waveshare Raspberry Pi Camera Module with a fish-eye lens, providing a wide 160-degree field of view.
+The Duckiebot DB21J is equipped with a Waveshare Raspberry Pi Camera Module with a fish-eye lens, providing a wide 160-degree field of view.

 #### Picture